openstack/trove/doc/source/admin/building_guest_images.rst

   * ``TROVE_BRANCH``: Only used in dev mode.
 The branch name of Trove code repository, by default it's master, use other branches as needed such as stable/train.

+* The image type can be easily changed by specifying a different image file extension, e.g. to build a raw image, you can specify ``$your-image-name.raw`` as the ``imagepath`` parameter.

 For example, in order to build a MySQL image for Ubuntu Xenial operating system in development mode: